ZwickyTransientFacility/ztf-avro-alert/docs/index.md

 The [Schema page](schema.md) provides a human-readable guide to the alert fields.

+[Suggested filters](filtering.md) are available to increase the purity of the stream.

 An [example notebook](https://github.com/ZwickyTransientFacility/ztf-avro-alert/blob/master/notebooks/Working_with_avro_files.ipynb) provides a tutorial for accessing the alert packet contents from python.

 The ZTF Avro schemas may be seen [here](https://github.com/ZwickyTransientFacility/ztf-avro-alert/tree/master/schema).